I get commissions for purchases made through links in this post.

-When I want to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
-This is the same technology that Microsoft uses in Visual Studio and I've been using it for the past 2 years building out my CMS.
+When I wanted to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
+This is the same technology that Microsoft uses in Visual Studio and I've been using it for my CMS since 2011.

 I've moved from RhinoMocks to Moq because of RhinoMocks' "magic strings" where Moq uses lambdas.

 Both are well-tested AND battle-tested.
 Good to have in your arsenal.

 Create your template with an extension of .tt and press CTRL-S to save it and Visual Studio will generate any type of code you want: C#, XML, SQL, etc. If you have a pattern of how to develop your applications, this will increase your code development tremendously.
 It even attaches to databases/tables and generates code based on database data.
 All built-in.

-My language of choice (it is one of the top 5 languages for development) whether it's Windows, WebForms, or MVC.
+My language of choice (it is one of the top 5 languages for development) whether it's Windows, WebForms, APIs, or MVC.